 Making sure the accuser is safe and won’t be the victim of more retaliation from others in the workspace helps with managing claims of harassment.
-46 percent are afraid of retaliation when reporting incidents to their company’s HR department.
+46 percent fear retaliation when reporting incidents to their company’s HR department.

 Seeking other victims

-Abusers are rarely ever done and done.
+Abusers rarely ever just have one victim.
 When a victim has been brave enough to call out the abuser, looking at their interactions with other employees will help with the investigation.

 Willingness to fire the accused

 It is important that companies are not in any way protecting the accused.
-Doing so sends the merge that harassment is condoned and as long as you do your work well you’re saveable.
+Doing so sends the message that harassment is unacceptable, and you’re saveable as long as you do your work well.

 Break the Silence

 All of these start with a conversation.
-This is something the metoo movement has started and employers are responsible to keep thriving.
-Openly addressing concerns, listening, creating safe spaces is important.
+This is something the metoo movement has started, and employers are responsible for keeping it thriving.
+Openly addressing concerns, listening, and creating safe spaces is important.